 A true relic of its time, the now-discontinued Oysterquartz was Rolex’s answer to the quartz craze during the 1970s and 1980s.
 There were two main versions of the Oysterquartz—the Oysterquartz Datejust and the Oysterquartz Day-Date.

-Rolex then replaced the lightning bolt hand with a red-tipped seconds hand in the 1960s and produced the Milgauss until the late 1980s, when the collection was eventually discontinued.
+Rolex then replaced the lightning bolt hand with a red-tipped seconds hand in the 1960s and produced the Milgauss until the late 1980s.
+Then the collection was eventually discontinued.
 Thankfully, Rolex revived the Milgauss in 2007 with a 40mm steel case and the return of the lightning bolt hand.

 Introduced in 1992, the Rolex Pearlmaster is the brand’s line of jewelry watches.
-Named after the rounded five-piece links Pearlmaster bracelet it is presented on, the Pearlmaster watch is always crafted in 18k gold and always adorned with diamonds.
+Rolex named it after the rounded five-piece links Pearlmaster bracelet.
+Also, they always crafted the Pearlmaster watch in 18k gold and always adorned it with diamonds.
 As a result, the Pearlmaster collection houses the most precious Rolex dress watches for women.
 In addition to diamonds, some ultra-lavish Pearlmaster models are embellished with other gems too, such as fancy colored sapphires.

-The Rolex Pearlmaster is actually a special edition of the Datejust, as illustrated by the DATEJUST label on the dial.
-As such, all Pearlmaster watches feature the characteristic date window at 3 o’clock along with the magnifying Cyclops lens affixed to the sapphire crystal.
+The Rolex Pearlmaster is actually a special edition of the Datejust, as illustrated by the Datejust label on the dial.
+As such, all Pearlmaster watches feature the characteristic date window at 3 o’clock.
+This is along with the magnifying Cyclops lens they affix to the sapphire crystal.
 The model is available with a choice of a smaller 29mm case, a midsize 34mm case, or a larger 39mm case.
-The Pearlmaster 39 only joined the collection in 2015 and its launch debuted the new generation time and date Rolex Caliber 3235 automatic movement.
+The Pearlmaster 39 only joined the collection in 2015.
+And, its launch debuted the new generation time and date Rolex Caliber 3235 automatic movement.

 Currently the brand’s youngest model, Rolex unveiled the Sky-Dweller in 2012.
 Positioned as an ultra-luxurious traveler’s watch, the Sky-Dweller comes complete with dual time zones, a month indicator, and a date window.
 Because of its innovative and complex Rolex Cal.
 9001, the Sky-Dweller will automatically adjust the calendar functions accordingly during those months with 30 or 31 days.
 It only requires one manual adjustment a year in February—thus the Sky-Dweller is indeed a Rolex annual calendar watch.

 The Sky-Dweller is also one of the larger Rolex dress watches with a 42mm Oyster case.
-The case of the Sky-Dweller is always topped with a wide fluted bezel.
+They always topped the case of the Sky-Dweller with a wide fluted bezel.
 The bezel is not just there for aesthetic purposes, but its position actually determines the function of the crown.
 Up until just this year, the Sky-Dweller was exclusively available in yellow gold, white gold, or rose gold.
 However, at Baselworld 2017, a two-tone yellow gold and steel Sky-Dweller and a steel Sky-Dweller with a white gold bezel joined the lineup.

 Unbeknownst to many, in addition to the famous Rolex Oyster watches there is also the Rolex Cellini watch collection.
 The Cellini line is Rolex’s take on classic dress watches and traditional watchmaking.
 Named after the Renaissance man Benvenuto Cellini, Cellini watches have been a part of the Rolex catalog since 1928.
 Throughout its long history, the Cellini has taken on many forms including the rectangular Cellini Prince and cushion-shaped Cellini Danaos.